Rapptz/discord.py/docs/guide/topics/webhooks.rst

 .. image:: /images/guide/webhooks/webhook_message_with_embed.png
     :alt: Webhook message with embed.

-There are some features that are exclusive to webhook messages like hyperlinks in raw message's content.

 Webhooks also allow you to set different avatar and username on each message.
 This is done using by passing in ``avatar_url`` and ``username`` parameters in the :meth:`~Webhook.send` method.